98yangjames/PythonStackOverFlow/doc/documentation.md

 # PythonStackOverFlow Documentation
-A summary of the StackExchange PythonStackOverFlow project.
+A summary of the StackExchange PythonStackOverFlow project by James Yang and Arik Shurygin

 ## Requirements <br>
 PythonStackOverFlow doesn't require any dependencies.
 All imports should be built in already.